 "Only officially recognized Santa Clara University club sports teams and Registered Student Organizations may use the Santa Clara University name, likeness and reserve space on campus.
 All other groups, including those groups comprised of Santa Clara University students, are not permitted to act as representatives of Santa Clara University and are not permitted to reserve space on campus or use Santa Clara University’s name, logo or trademarks."

-If a few of your members are interested, complete the Request to Compete Form and submit for approval.
+If your members are interested in participating in activities such as tournaments, exhibitions, and pick-up games against non-SCU entities, complete the Request to Compete Form and submit for review.

 Request to Compete Form (online form)